The Fifth Child of George W. Baker & Ann Cole:

 Judge George Cory Thomson K. C.

-The caption under this portrait, which was published about 1940, reads, "PASSING WIDELY MOURNED - Judge George C. Thomson K. C., former senior member ofthe bench for Wentworth County, whose death occurred on Sunday.
+The caption under this portrait, which was published in the Hamilton Spectator reads, "PASSING WIDELY MOURNED - Judge George C. Thomson K. C., former senior member ofthe bench for Wentworth County, whose death occurred on Sunday.
 He was 79 years of age."
+Judge George C Thomson died on November 1st, 1942.

 Click here to return to the Baker main page.